tidjee-dev/BeCode-Personal_Notes/global/git.md

 > `<branch_name>` is the name of the branch you want to delete.

+> [!tip]
+> Before deleting a branch, make sure that it is not the current branch.

 ## Managing changes on files

 ### Getting status